The Arts at Mather

 Several early music activities occur in Mather, including music ensembles, performance practice, and our own concert series.
 We also enjoy lecture-concerts by guest performers.
 Please contact the music tutor if you are interested in finding performance opportunities in the House and see the section regarding facilities for information about the practice rooms in Mather

-- Music Practice Room
+- Music Practice Rooms

 - Pottery Studio